a-luna/aaronluna.dev/content/flask_api_tutorial/part-6/index.md

 ```

 The only thing that we are seeing for the first time is how to include a parameter in the endpoint path.
-Thankfully, Flask-RESTPlus uses the same process as Flask for URL route registration (via the `@route` decorator). <a href="https://flask.palletsprojects.com/en/1.1.x/api/#url-route-registrations" target="_blank">From the Flask documentation</a>:
+Thankfully, Flask-RESTx uses the same process as Flask for URL route registration (via the `@route` decorator). <a href="https://flask.palletsprojects.com/en/1.1.x/api/#url-route-registrations" target="_blank">From the Flask documentation</a>:

 <blockquote>
   <p>Variable parts in the route can be specified with angular brackets (<code>/user/&lt;username&gt;</code>).
 By default a variable part in the URL accepts any string without a slash however a different converter can be specified as well by using <code>/&lt;converter:name&gt;</code>.</p>